leju-b/MERN-Docker-Compose/README.md

 # Simple MERN App Dockerization

 Welcome to my Simple MERN App Dockerization project!
 This project is a personal endeavor to learn and practice Dockerization using Docker Compose.
-I downloaded the source code for this app from [Abhisek Veeramalla's GitHub](https://github.com/abhisekv), who has provided excellent resources to the DevOps community.
+I downloaded the source code for this app from [Abhishek Veeramalla's GitHub](https://github.com/iam-veeramalla), who has provided excellent resources to the DevOps community.

 ## Project Overview